 In recent years, hedge funds have been susceptible to cyber-attacks with a number of high-profile security breaches and vulnerabilities in the software systems used by its investment managers and other external service providers.
 Since the Underlying Fund controls a significant amount of money for the purposes of investing in underlying profitable assets and the Investment Manager, the Investment Advisor and the Administrator hold sensitive personal information on its investors, the Underlying Fund, the Investment Manager, the Investment Advisor and the Administrator may be subject to potential cyber-attacks.
 As a result, there is a risk that the Underlying Fund's, the Investment Manager's, the Investment Advisor's and/or the Administrator's trading strategy, market forecasts, analytical methodologies and other sensitive proprietary information may be infiltrated and disclosed to the public or sold to and used by competitors or unauthorised trades entered into, resulting in financial losses for the Underlying Fund.
-There is also a risk of theft of investor data, lock down of the Investment Manager's, the Investment Advisor's or unauthorised trades entered into, resulting in financial losses for the Underlying Fund.
-There is also a risk of theft of investor data, lock down of the Investment Manager's, the Investment Advisor's or unauthorised rades payments being initiated.
+There is also a risk of theft of investor data, lock down of the Investment Manager's, the Investment Advisor's or the Administrator's systems or unauthorised payments being initiated.